shawnsma/shawnsma.github.io/readme.md

 1. When the page loads, the frontend calls:

-   - `POST /api/stigg/customer` → ensures the customer exists and is subscribed to a base plan.
+   - `POST /api/stigg/customer` → ensures the customer exists and is subscribed to a plan.
    - `GET /api/stigg/entitlements` → fetches all active entitlements for the customer.

 2. The frontend enforces entitlements: